sam9dadet/CENG-317/index.md

 I was able to solder my bme 280 sensor at the prototyping lab with the help of kelly .
 I have never soldered anything in my entire life and he was of great assistance, and he also gave me some good soldering tips.

-after i was done soldering, i  completed a milestone which was viewing the i2c address of your sensor. mind you i was weeks behing due to the fact that my sensor hasnt arrived but with the help of [this website](http://cactus.io/hookups/sensors/barometric/bme280/hookup-arduino-to-bme280-barometric-pressure-sensor) .
+after i was done soldering, i  completed a milestone which was viewing the i2c address of your sensor. mind you i was weeks behing due to the fact that my sensor hasnt arrived but with the help of [this website](http://cactus.io/hookups/sensors/barometric/bme280/hookup-arduino-to-bme280-barometric-pressure-sensor) i was able to catch up to my peers.

 ![i2c](https://raw.githubusercontent.com/sam9dadet/CENG-317/master/BME280%20image%20files%20and%20link/i2c.jpg)